IBM/merlin-docs/docs/guides/crw/main.md

 > The HTTPS clone URL can also be used if the repository being cloned is public on GitHub.

-The cloning process is going to ask you were to clone the repository.
+The cloning process is going to ask you where to clone the repository.
 By default it should use a `projects` folder.
-You can optionally set it somewhere else, though it is recommend to use the default.
+You can optionally set it somewhere else, though it is recommended to use the default.
 When you've made your selection, hit 'Select Repository Location' to continue the clone.

 ![](../../images/ide/ide-9.png)